Menu

 Graph paused.
 Result keys: ['message', 'approved']

-The graph executed draft, then ran into the interrupt() inside human_review and froze.
-State got saved.
-The draft is sitting there, waiting for a human to look at it.
+The graph ran draft, then hit interrupt() inside human_review and froze.
+State is saved.
+The draft is ready for a look.

-What data did the interrupt expose?
+What did the interrupt hand back?
 Let’s peek at the snapshot.

 python